 - be singular in scope and be completed within a limited time frame, normally one year

 Who is NOT eligible:

 - For-profit organizations / ventures

 - Political parties

-- Organizations that have a service agreement with the City of Ottawa
+- Organizations that receive operating funding from the City of Ottawa Service Agreement Program

 - Organizations whose activities come under the jurisdiction of other levels or departments of government (school boards, hospitals, universities, libraries, social services, military programs, business improvement associations, etc.)